 1974 - Thanks to Matt Spero for sharing this photo from his collection.
 The Palace was in its "3 Big Hits" era.

 mid-1970s - Looking south toward the Eastern Columbia Building.
-Thanks to John Nelson for locating this one for a post on the private Facebook group Southern California Nostalgia.
+Thanks to John Nelson for locating this one for a post on the private Facebook group Southern California Nostalgia

 1977 - Another great photo from the Richard Wojcik collection.
 Take a peek and you can even see the Roxie sign in the next block.
+Two of the Palace's features were the 1976 films "The Eagle Has Landed" and "Mako: Jaws of Death."

 1977 - A photo by Tom Sitton that's in the LA County Natural History Museum collection.
 Thanks to Mike Hume/Historic Theatre Photography for finding it on the National Park Service website.
 It appears with a 42 page photo gallery that accompanied the 1978 application to get the Broadway Theatre and Commercial District listed on the National Register.